A glossary of the most common terms associated with the IWF's mission to eliminate child sexual abuse imagery online.

 A social networking service is a platform to build social relations.
 It usually has a representation of each user (often a profile), their social links and a variety of other services.
 Popular examples include Facebook and Twitter.

-This is an acronym for Uniform Resource Locator.
+An acronym for Uniform Resource Locator.
 A URL is the specific location where a file is saved online.
-For example, the URL of the IWF logo which appears on the webpage www.iwf.org.uk is www.iwf.org.uk/images/public/anna_logo.jpg
+For example, the URL of the IWF logo which appears on the webpage 'www.iwf.org.uk' is 'www.iwf.org.uk/themes/iwf/images/theme-images/logo.png.'

 A website is a set of related webpages typically served from a single web domain.
 Most websites have several webpages.